May 07, 2024

 Ghost Rider 2099 (1994) # 12

-Title: "I Fought the Law"
+"I Fought the Law"

 In the heart of Neo-Chicago, the Ghost Rider rides into the Citiplex Delta building that houses the wealthy elitists responsible for the murder of downrampers in Transverse City.
 The security cameras record the Ghost Rider as he easily takes out the building's guards before he heads toward the elevator.
 Sitting outside the building in his specialized vehicle is the assassin Coda, who has been tasked by the police to destroy the Rider.
 Behind him, reporter Willis Adams gets out of his van with a flying camera unit, ready to record the Ghost Rider in the act.
 Coda remains in his vehicle, now watching through Willis' camera unit.

 The Ghost Rider makes his way upstairs and comes to a door marked "Pioneer Society", the name of the group that had been using designer robotic predators to kill the poor for sport.
 Entering the Society's headquarters, Zero comes to the "Game Room" and slowly pushes open the door...only to find all of the Society members dead, ripped to pieces while still jacked into their predators.
 In the corner of the room is Diana Matlin, who has lost her mind after the destruction of her predator damaged her brain - it was she who killed the Pioneers in a feral state, and like a wild, growling beast she leaps at Zero.
-The Ghost Rider catches her by the throat and gets ready to execute her for her crimes, but pauses while considering the morality of his actions.
+The Ghost Rider catches her by the throat and gets ready to execute her for her crimes but pauses while considering the morality of his actions.
 He's interrupted by Willis Adams, who tells Cochrane that no one appointed him judge, jury, and executioner - that Matlin needs to stand trial for what she's done.
-The Ghost Rider releases Matlin and sics her on Adams, telling the reporter to "make a citizens arrest".
+The Ghost Rider releases Matlin to attack Adams, telling the reporter to "make a citizen’s arrest".
 While Adams fights for his life, Zero calmly walks out of the room, shooting down the man's pleas for help by saying "Stuff like that's not up to me, remember?
 Guess I'll go call a cop..."
 In desperation, Willis grabs the flying camera unit and uses it as a weapon, beating Matlin until she's dead.

-Outside, the Ghost Rider gets on his bike and starts to ride away, but is rammed off the street by Coda's vehicle.
+Outside, the Ghost Rider gets on his bike and starts to ride away but is rammed off the street by Coda's vehicle.
 Coda hits the street and immediately attacks Zero, landing several hard blows in a matter of moments.
 Cochrane attempts to fight back, but Coda easily dodges his attacks and replying with weapons that materialize seemingly out of thin air.
 Coda throws several energy blades at the Rider which explode on impact, damaging the warbot severely.
 Coda produces one last weapon, a large gun, and prepares to finish the job.
+Meanwhile, in Cyberspace, a mysterious stranger speaks a programming spell that allows him an audience with the Ghostworks, who are impressed that a human both deduced their existence and devised a means of acquiring their attention.
+This human is Doom, who tells them that he wishes to speak regarding significant matters of mutual interest.

-Back in Neo-Chicago, the badly damaged Ghost Rider tries to stand one last time, but is hit with a shot from Coda's energy rifle.
+Back in Neo-Chicago, the badly damaged Ghost Rider tries to stand one last time but is hit with a shot from Coda's energy rifle.
 The weapon obliterates the Ghost Rider's body, leaving nothing but scattered machine parts and a crater in the concrete.
-Coda walks up to the Rider's severed skull and kicks it with his boot, quipping that the job was nothing personal - and that "life's a glitch, but at least you only had to go through it once".
+Coda walks up to the Rider's severed skull and kicks it with his boot, quipping that the job was nothing personal - and that "life's a glitch, but at least you only had to go through it once”.

 Coda first appeared in Ghost Rider 2099 (1994) # 10.